-(emphysema and chronic obstructive pulmonary disease); heart atherosclerosis, cardiomyopathy, congestive heart failure and CVAs in many hospices is amyotrophic lateral sclerosis - ALS or Lou Gehrig's disease - a progressive wasting of the muscles.
-In the late 1980s hospices were increasingly dominated by AIDS (the acquired immune deficiency syndrome), which resembles the wasting of end-The vast majority of patients in hospice programs are diagnosed with cancer - a disease that lends itself to relatively predictable symptom management applies most directly to advanced cancer.
+in many hospices is amyotrophic lateral sclerosis - ALS or Lou Gehrig's disease - a progressive wasting of the muscles.
+In the late 1980s hospices were increasingly dominated by AIDS (the acquired immune deligiency syndrome), which resembles the wasting of end-The vast majority of patients in hospice programs are diagnosed with cancer - a disease that lends itself to relatively predictable symptom management applies most directly to advanced cancer.
 However, other illnesses also result in definable and stratifiable terminal stages.
-These include advanced or end-stage pulmonary diseases disease (e.g., ischemic heart disease secondary to coronary - heart attacks); renal diseases, such as end-stage diabetes and liver diseases such as cirrhosis.
+These include advanced or end-stage pulmonary diseases (emphysema and chronic obstructive pulmonary disease); heart disease (e.g., ischemic heart disease secondary to coronary atherosclerosis, cardiomyopathy, congestive heart failure and CVAs - heart attacks); renal diseases, such as end-stage diabetes and liver diseases such as cirrhosis.
 Another life-threatening disease included stage cancer, but with even more troubling physical complaints. progressions.
 Therefore, hospice experience in